osianSmith/Labbot/README.md

 #### What can I do with your code?
 Look at the licence.txt

+#### What is Labbot.py?
+Labbot was orignally made in python, however discord.py has depreciated the python version.

 #### I have a feature idea/found a bug!
 Great - open a feature request on this GitHub!